webpack/webpack.js.org/src/content/guides/progressive-web-application.md

         + 2 hidden modules
 ```

-As you can see, we now have 2 extra files being generated; `sw.js` and the more verbose `precache-manifest.b5ca1c555e832d6fbf9462efd29d27eb.js`. `sw.js` is the Service Worker file and `precache-manifest.b5ca1c555e832d6fbf9462efd29d27eb.js` is a file that `sw.js` imports requires so it can run.
+As you can see, we now have 2 extra files being generated; `sw.js` and the more verbose `precache-manifest.b5ca1c555e832d6fbf9462efd29d27eb.js`. `sw.js` is the Service Worker file and `precache-manifest.b5ca1c555e832d6fbf9462efd29d27eb.js` is a file that `sw.js` requires so it can run.
 Your own generated files will likely be different; but you should have an `sw.js` file there.

 So we're now at the happy point of having produced a Service Worker.
-What to do with it?
+What's next?

 ## Registering Our Service Worker

-In order that our Service Worker can come out and play, we need to register it.
+Let's allow our Service Worker to come out and play by registering it.
 We'll do that by adding the registration code below:

 __index.js__